7-String Guitarist Pete Peterson Rides His Bicycle 500 Miles (Episode 25)

 PP: My dream would be … Imagine this.
 Imagine the center of the city has … They don’t have to be very tall buildings, but six stories, let’s say.
 Lots of six-story buildings.

 CK: By the way, Pete came out here from Boston.
 He road his bicycle from San Francisco to Los Angeles.
-We’re not talking here in Hollywood and we’re talking about how Los Angeles is spread out very far and that you need a car to do everything.
+We’re talking about how Los Angeles is spread out very far and that you need a car to do everything.
 Go back to what you were saying.
-If there would be a road accident, you can refer to professionals like the ones on this homepage.

 PP: And because of that, people are suffering every single day in traffic, which has-